ibexa/documentation-developer/docs/tutorials/beginner_tutorial/7_embed_content.md

 - **Name**: Landmark
 - **Identifier**: landmark

-Then add all Fields with the following information:
+Then add all fields with the following information:

 | Field type   | Name             | Identifier       |  Required | Searchable | Translatable |
 | ------------ | ---------------- | ---------------- | --------- | ---------- | ------------ |